YellPika/effin/README.md

         loop (Val x) = return (Right x) loop (E u)   = handleRelay u loop (\(Exc e) -> return (Left e))

-In particular:

-* Effect implementors are not required to do any recursion.
+In particular, effect implementors are not required to do any recursion, thereby making effect handlers more composeable.
-* The functions for writing effect handlers can be easily composed.

 Future Work
 ===========

 * Support for GHC 7.6.
-This will require some very heavy abuse of OverlappingInstances, but it can be done.
+This will require ~~very~~ extremely heavy abuse of OverlappingInstances, but it can be done.
-* Encapsulation of effects.
-Encapsulation of effects requires the ability to group and rename effects.
-Only the grouping is currently supported (via the `Union` effect).
-Renaming is much tricker.
+* ~~Encapsulation of effects.~~ Done.
 * Improved exceptions.
 Currently:
-  * There is no way to ensure a block of code will be run regardless of _any_ exceptions thrown.
-  The `finally` function only works with an exception of a single type.
+    * ~~The `finally` function only works with an exception of a single type.~~ Fixed.
     * IO/Async exceptions aren't yet supported.